cachetur-no/cachetur-assistant/README.md

 The script is tested on the newest version of Tampermonkey and Chrome.
 The Cachetur Assistant should also work with the newest version of Tampermonkey and FireFox or in other browsers TamperMonkey support (Edge, Opera Next, Dolphin and UC).
+Safari browser is not supported due to restrictions set by Apple

  This script will only work if you select Leaflet as your map provider on geocaching.com.